unesmu/SP-learning-hamiltonian-functions-from-data/README.md

 Both of these folders are organized in the following way :

 - `data`: contains folders that contains experiment runs, where the plots, models, stats, and train/test sets are saved

-- `notebook` : contains the jupyter notebooks that run script files in the `src` folder
+- `notebook` : contains jupyter notebooks that run script files in the `src` folder
 - `src`: contains the python script files used to run the experiments

 ## Requirements